ijohnson11/CapstoneProjectPortfolio/README.md

 For this project, I was tasked by my employer to develop a new web-based user interface to operate a scanner that utilizes quantitative transmisson ultra sound to aid in the detection of breast cancer.

-Though there were many challenges in developing this new version of a user interface, the final result shows a significant improvement in both asthetic and performance when compared to the previous interface.
+Though there were many challenges in developing this new version of a user interface, the final result shows a significant improvement in both asthetics and performance when compared to the previous interface.

 ### Contents
 ------